Dru-Mara/EvalNE/docs/source/index.rst

-EvalNE - A Framework for Evaluating Network Embeddings on Link Prediction
+EvalNE - A Framework for Evaluating Network Embeddings
 =========================================================================

 .. image:: EvalNE-logo.jpg